jkaethee/Flask-Weather-App/README.md

 A simple web application to display the current weather in various cities, built with Python, Flask, SQLAlchemy, HTML, and Bulma.

+This project is intended to help familiarize myself with web development with Python and Flask.

 ## Project Status
 This project is currently in development.
 Future updates wil include clickable tiles for time, news, etc.